Tick42/layouts-simple-server/README.md

   }
 ```

-2. Update the layouts store to
+2. Update the layouts store to:

 ```json
  "layouts": {
     "store": {